How To Get a Debt Consolidation Loan if You Have Bad Credit

 Debt consolidation involves rolling multiple debts into a new debt account.
 These debts can come from a variety of sources are typically unsecured debts, like credit card debt, student loans, and medical bills.
 In a best-case scenario, borrowers can reduce the number of bills they pay each month, lower their monthly payments, and obtain a lower interest rate for their consolidated debt.

 There are numerous ways to consolidate debt, but they can be broadly categorized into two major groups: debt management plans (DMP) and debt consolidation loans.
+Each has its pros and cons.

 In a DMP, a credit counseling agency works on the borrower’s behalf to negotiate a payment plan with their lenders.
 Credit counselors aim to lower the borrower’s monthly payments and save them money by getting lower interest rates.
 If the lenders agree to a DMP, the borrower will make a single, large monthly payment to the credit counseling agency.
 This agency then divides that payment and passes it on to each creditor participating in the DMP.